-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will include models of assessment in the field seminar which seek to understand facets of human diversity and work with clients on micro, macro, and mezzo levels.
-These changes will improve the student's ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will continue to include models of assessment in the field seminar which seek to understand facets of human diversity and work with clients on micro, macro, and mezzo levels.
+These changes will improve the students' ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity, thereby continuing to push the cycle of improvement forward.